Ages & Eligibility

 Instruction and Play Time Philosophy by Grade Level

 Saucon Valley Youth Lacrosse fosters the development of each player’s lacrosse skills, knowledge of the game, and overall physical fitness.
 Our program accepts beginners and new players at all grade levels.
 Many of our successful players came from other sports and tried lacrosse during their elementary or middle school years.

-PreK-K – our Saucon Little Laxers is a co-ed version of lacrosse that utilizes modified equipment and rules, and is designed for youth to achieve quick success executing the basics skills of lacrosse (cradling, scooping, passing, catching and shooting) using a soft-stick lacrosse stick.
-This is a great way to “try it out” and see if your child enjoys the sport, without investing in equipment required at the older levels.
+PreK-K - our Saucon Little Laxers is a co-ed version of lacrosse that utilizes modified equipment, modified rules and is designed for youth to achieve quick success executing the basics skills of lacrosse (cradling, ground balls, passing, catching and shooting) using a soft-stick lacrosse stick.
+This is a great way to "try it out" and see if your child enjoys the sport, without investing in equipment required at the older levels.
 The rules of soft-stick lacrosse and the modified equipment also make it a version of the sport that does not require protective equipment to learn and enjoy.

 1st / 2nd Grade – Our 1/2 level serves as an introduction to boy’s lacrosse.
 Participant equipment required: sneakers (cleats preferred), certified protective equipment (helmet, shoulder/chest pads, arm pads, gloves, protective cup), mouthpiece and a stick.
 At this level, we focus on teaching the basics of the game (e.g. throwing, catching, rules of the game, etc.) in a fun and positive environment.
 Games with certified officials are scheduled throughout the season with other LVYLL teams.
 All players see equal opportunities during practices and games.